Aamjit/guess-my-number/README.md

 The game will generate a random number ranging from 1 to 20

 You will have to guess the number provided in the input field.

+If you can guess it right it will display a message and the number it generated.

 if your guess is higher than the number it will display a message saying
 > 📈 Too high!